scharris/sqljson-query/docs/README.md

 <img align="right" src="img/diagram-1.dot.svg" alt="source generation process diagram">

-For each of a set of TypeScript *query specifications* written by the developer, which describes a hierarchy of related tables from which to fetch data (including independent child table hierarchies from any parent table), the tool:
+For each of a set of TypeScript *query specifications* written by the developer, which describes a hierarchy of related tables from which to fetch data, the tool:
- - Generates a SQL query conforming to the [ISO SQL/JSON standard](https://www.iso.org/standard/78937.html), or the closest approximation supported by the database, which when executed will yield JSON data for the related tables via a single query execution
+ - Generates a SQL query conforming to the [ISO SQL/JSON standard](https://www.iso.org/standard/78937.html), or the closest approximation supported by the database, which when executed will yield JSON data for the related tables via a single query execution.
  - Generates the matching type declarations for the query results in either TypeScript or Java, to which the query results can be directly deserialized.

+An advantage of using SQL/JSON aggregation functions, as found in the generated queries, is that it allows us to efficiently pull data from multiple independent child hierarchies of any given parent table in a single query, which is not achievable practically or efficiently via traditional joins.
+The downside of SQL/JSON is that it's somewhat difficult and tedious to actually write these queries directly in SQL, and more so to also create types to match the query result structures.
+This was the motivation for the source generator: to make it easy to create the nested data SQL/JSON queries from a simple specification and to auto-generate their result types at the same time.

 The query generation work is intended to execute at build time, and there is no run-time component needed to use the generated SQL queries and result types.
 The SQL can be executed by any preferred means and deserialized to the